WayScience/CytoSnake/README.md

 Our testing framework is split into 3 testing modules to ensure that our Workflow can maintain reproducibility, speed, and usability.

 Our **functional** tests focus on the user perspective to verify if the functions work as expected. `cytosnake/tests/functional`.
-The functional testing modules contains different sets of user based parameter, which  weather our `CytoSnake` is able to conduct what is asked from the user. `
+The **functional** testing modules contain different sets of user-based parameters, which determine if `CytoSnake` can conduct what is set by the user. `

 The next module is the **unit test** module, which individually tests every the core implementation of `CytoSnake` The targeted audience is mainly for developers to verify that every single core component (modules, functions, objects) work as as expected.